Stop by any Coastguard unit and you will encounter New Zealanders calmly and professionally going about the intense business of saving lives at sea.

 As the skipper in charge of his crew, he needs to keep a clear head on Christmas Day.
 "No, I can't get too merry," he laughs.
 "I can have a toast or two, but drinking's pretty much a no-no." He does the family rounds in the morning and finished off the day with a big celebration at his place.
 But while he's judicious when it comes to his alcohol intake, he looks forward to a big feed.
 "Fortunately I can eat whatever I want."

-Brent has been a Coastguard volunteer for 20 years, working his way up the ranks and earning his stripes through the Coastguard's stringent training schedule.
+Brent has been a Coastguard volunteer since 1995, working his way up the ranks and earning his stripes through the Coastguard's stringent training schedule.
 If there is an emergency on-sea, it only takes him 12 minutes to get from home in Island Bay to the base in Evans Bay.

 He and his team of eight crew the boat on a rotating basis on weekends and public holidays throughout the year.
 He is passionate about his role, and isn't fazed by Wellington's treacherous seas.
 "I really love being on the sea when it's rough and windy," he says.